hyperledger/fabric/docs/source/certs_management.md

 **Registration** – A username (enrollment ID) and password pair, stored in the Certificate Authority (CA).
 This registration is created by a CA admin user, has no expiration, and contains any required roles and attributes.

 **Enrollment** – An identity based on the registration username and password.
-The enrollment contains a public/private key pair and an X.509 certificate issued by the organization Certificate Authority (CA).
+The enrollment contains a public/private key pair and an X.509 Certificate issued by the organization Certificate Authority (CA).
 The certificate encodes roles and attributes from the registration.

 **Identity** - A public certificate and its private key used for encryption.
 The public certificate is the X.509 certificate issued by the CA, while the private key is stored out of band, on a secure storage.

+**TLS** - A public Transport Layer Security (TLS) Certificate that authorizes client and node communications.
+On Fabric, registration and enrollment are the same for X.509 Certificates and TLS Certificates.

 ## Certificate Types

-Hyperledger Fabric implements two types of certificates: 1) **Enrollment** certificates for identities and 2) **TLS** certificates for node and client communications.
+Hyperledger Fabric implements two types of certificates: 1) **Enrollment** Certificates for identities and 2) **TLS** Certificates for node and client communications.

 ### Enrollment Certificates

-Enrollment certificates are classed into four types:
+Enrollment Certificates are classed into four types:

 * **Admin**
 * **Peer**
 * **Orderer**
 * **Client**

-Each Enrollment certificate type has a specific role:
+Each Enrollment Certificate type has a specific role:

-**Admin:** X.509 certificates used to authenticate admin identities, which are required to make changes to  Fabric configurations.
+**Admin:** X.509 Certificates used to authenticate admin identities, which are required to make changes to  Fabric configurations.

-**Peer:** X.509 certificates used to enroll peer nodes, located physically on the node or mapped to the node.
-For a Fabric peer node to start, it must have a valid Enrollment certificate with the required attributes.
+**Peer:** X.509 Certificates used to enroll peer nodes, located physically on the node or mapped to the node.
+For a Fabric peer node to start, it must have a valid Enrollment Certificate with the required attributes.

-**Orderer:** X.509 certificates used to enroll orderer nodes, located physically on the node or mapped to the node.
-For a Fabric orderer node to start, it must have a valid Enrollment certificate with the required attributes.
+**Orderer:** X.509 Certificates used to enroll orderer nodes, located physically on the node or mapped to the node.
+For a Fabric orderer node to start, it must have a valid Enrollment Certificate with the required attributes.

-**Client:** X.509 certificates that allow signed requests to be passed from clients to Fabric nodes.
+**Client:** X.509 Certificates that allow signed requests to be passed from clients to Fabric nodes.
 These requests require a signature for admin level certificates.

-#### Enrollment Certificate Expiration

-All Enrollment certificates are assigned an expiration date by the issuing Certificate Authority (CA).
-Expiration dates must be monitored, and certificates must be re-enrolled before expiration.
-The most important Enrollment Certificate parameter is the **Not After** element, which indicates its expiration date.

 ### TLS Certificates

-TLS certificates allow Fabric nodes and clients to sign and encrypt communications.
+TLS Certificates allow Fabric nodes and clients to sign and encrypt communications.
 A valid TLS Certificate is required for any channel communication.

+### Certificate Expiration

+Enrollment and TLS Certificates are assigned an expiration date by the issuing Certificate Authority (CA).
+Expiration dates must be monitored, and certificates must be re-enrolled before expiration.
+The most important certificate parameter is the **Not After** element, which indicates its expiration date.

 ## Certificates and Locations